 In the last episode there was a voiceover by Chan Joo as the camera panned over all our principal characters.
 In it her musings reflected what each character was thinking and feeling, and it ended with her saying, “What we know for sure is that the truth is very sad.”
 It illustrated how each individual in their separate lives, with their separate pains and competing interests, had the same struggles and questions.
 In this episode we have another voiceover, but Chan Joo and Jin Sae both share it, and it focuses on them; the conclusion they come to is “we are hurting.”
 I love the way it’s filmed, because it parallels so nicely with the filming and framing of the voiceover from episode 14: as they speak the camera pans back and forth between them, but at the end of the sentence, at the word “hurting,” we fall on Ran, sitting alone in the dark in front of a table she’d set up for her and Jin Sae to share.
 Chan Joo and Jin Sae have recognized that apart they are unhappy, that their separation hasn’t led to the happiness it was supposed to, but Ran is hurting because of Jin Sae’s actions.
 Chan Joo and Jin Sae’s shared “we are hurting” becomes “I am hurting” when we see Ran because she becomes an outsider; she is singular, isolate.

 It’s only in reading over the above quote that I realize that throughout the entire scene Ran isn’t thinking that she and Jin Sae are going to break up: she’s thinking that they are in this together, that they are working towards a shared future.
 The idea that Jin Sae would leave her and get back together with Chan Joo is nowhere near her mind.
+(It parallels Jin Sae’s own thought process during the fight he has with Chan Joo in episode 9.)
 For her this is at best something incredibly difficult they have to work through and at worst a perpetual purgatory, the most their relationship can ever be; but she isn’t imagining that Jin Sae has just asked Chan Joo to get back together–that would be too much of a betrayal.
 And why would she, considering he asked her to live with him, considering that she is doing exactly what he’s asked of her?
 The questions Ran is asking Jin Sae are things only she is considering.
 It’s not like with a few minutes prior, when Chan Joo tells Jin Sae that she knows he must be wondering, like her, if they can really ever go back to how they were.
 Just like when we landed on Ran with the word “hurting,” Ran is very much alone here.
 She’ll learn later the answer Jin Sae already has but he keeps to himself: “Never.”

 Jin Sae: I was with my ex-wife the other night.
 I went to see her in Chung Joo.
 Ran-ah, I don’t want to lie to you anymore.
 I will just tell you everything honestly.